wp-plugins/wp-inquiry-form/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Place the "WP Inquiry Form"  in your dashboard menu a area.

+Please use this shortcode [request_message] to add contact form to any of your page or post.

 == Screenshots ==
 1. WP Inquiry Form plugin appears after activation in dashboard menu section  .